lucienwalewski/MathsSolver/README.md

 - To multiply two polynomials: ```(polynomial1) * (polynomial2)```
     - Example: ```(x^3 - 2x^2 - x + 2) * (x^2 - 1)```

-## Current Build Issues

-- None

-# Maths Solver Project Description

-The MathsSolver program will allow a user to upload a picture of a handwritten maths problem or type the problem which will then be solved by the program.

 ## Members (name surname, github, trello, [role])

 - Lazar Milikic, Lemmy00 , lazarmilikic , Project lead